jeisonbeast/dataleaks/README.md

 ---
 Logo by [@omergulen](https://github.com/omergulen).
-Under licensed, can not be used for neither commercial or personal.
+Dataleaks logo is under licensed, can not be used for neither commercial or personal.

 ## Legal